collectiveuk/onsi-frontend-interview/README.md

 Remember, we're more interested in your thought process and how you communicate your ideas than in achieving a perfect solution in the limited time.

-Let's dive in and see how we can improve this tax calculator together!
+Let's dive in and see how we can improve this tax calculator together.

 ![screenshot of calculator](screenshot.png "Tax Calculator")